 Introducing new foods.

-We've come an extremely long way with my son Danny in the food department since he came into the care of me and my partner a few years ago.
+I've come an extremely long way with my youngest son on the Atism Spectrum in the food department since he came into my care a few years ago.

 There are two factors that I believe have helped him to expand his diet to the point where he'll now eat almost anything that's put in front of him.
 First, Autism is not a static condition.
 Each individual has the ability to learn to do more things (and eat more things) over time, at their own pace.
 Given time, patience, the right environment and some positive incentives anything is possible.

-For the past year we've weaned him off the Vegemite sandwiches for school lunches and changed them into fresh chicken with tomato sauce, This was achieved after he had first gotten used to having freshly cooked chicken with some of his meals.
+For the past year he's been weaned off the Vegemite sandwiches for school lunches and now has fresh chicken with tomato sauce, This was achieved after he had first gotten used to having freshly cooked chicken with some of his meals.
 He decided he liked it with a puddle of tomato sauce on his plate to dip his food in.
 So we tried it on some lightly buttered bread for his school lunches.
-Once he was happy with that we introduced a slice of real cheese into the mix (not that plastic processed crap), and last week I boldly switched the tomato sauce for mild, American style mustard sauce, which was purely by accident (I grabbed the wrong bottle from the fridge, then after his sandwich was made decided that he could try it as another new food).
+Once he was happy with that I introduced a slice of real cheese into the mix (not that plastic processed crap), and last week I boldly switched the tomato sauce for mild American style mustard, which was purely by accident (I grabbed the wrong bottle from the fridge, then after his sandwich was made decided that he could try it as another new food).
 He loved it so much he actually asked for barbecue sauce for his next sandwich to see if he'd like that too, which is what he had today.
 Danny also has cooking as a part of his high-school curriculum and is happily trying new foods there as well.

 It's nice to be able to sit Danny down at the dinner table with the rest of the family and actually give him the same meal as everyone else now.
 Gone are the days where he'd have a separately prepared meal placed in front of him because that's all he would eat.
 He now eats a variety of foods including chicken, pork, lamb, beef, peas, carrots, broccoli, potato, cauliflower and corn.
-We do have to cut some of his food before it's placed in front of him, such as steak because he finds it hard to cut, or baked potato so the heat can be let out a bit before he puts it in his mouth, but he is starting to get used to cutting his own food now.
+We do have to cut some of his food before it's placed in front of him, such as steak because he finds it hard to cut, or baked potato so the heat can be let out a bit before he puts it in his mouth, but he is starting to get used to cutting his own food now as well.
 If we give him sausages we let him cut them himself as they're reasonably easy to get a knife through.
 We've begun to cut some of his other meats into larger chunks now so we can tell him to cut things into smaller pieces before he eats them.
-We're hoping to eventually leave meats on the bones for him.
-For the moment he has trouble with meat on the bone, but we're confident he'll eventually have his chops on the plate looking like the chops on everyone else's plates.
+I'm hoping to eventually leave meats on the bones for him, which he currently has trouble with, but I'm confident he'll eventually have his chops on the plate looking like the chops on everyone else's plates.

 Wednesday, October 8, 2014